toivjon/go-rps/README.md

 ## Build

-Use the build scripts in the scripts folder to build the applications.
+Use the following scripts to build the applications.

 | OS      | Script              |
 | ------- | ------------------- |